-If you want to fly higher, farther and faster, you'll want to earn an airplane multi-engine rating in addition to a private pilot certificate or commercial pilot certificate.
-The multi-engine rating is also a necessary step for any professional pilot on the road to the airlines, and is known to be one of the more enjoyable (and expensive!) training programs you'll endure!
+If you want to fly higher, farther, and faster, you'll want to earn a multi-engine rating.
+The multi-engine rating is also a necessary step for any professional pilot who wants a career at one of the airlines.

-There is a common misconception that a multi-engine aircraft is "safer" than a single-engine airplane.
-After all, isn't redundancy a good thing?
-In most cases, yes; but some twin-engine aircraft can actually be challenging to control when an engine fails.
+There is a common misconception that a multi-engine aircraft is always safer than a single-engine airplane.
+In most cases, that's true, but some twin-engine aircraft can be challenging to control when one engine fails.
 The multi-engine rating, therefore, focuses a lot of attention on aircraft control, performance, and single-engine operations in addition to the usual training topics.

-Beyond systems, controllability, and performance, a multi-engine rating is pretty simple.
-While it is more costly to train in a twin-engine aircraft, the training is necessary for a professional pilot, and obviously important for the aircraft owner who wants to gain performance, payload, passenger space, and speed.
+Beyond systems, controllability, and performance, obtaining a multi-engine rating is pretty simple.
+While it is more costly to train in a twin-engine aircraft, the training is necessary for a professional pilot and important for the aircraft owner who wants to be able to gain in performance, payload, passenger space, and speed.

 If you've already earned a private or commercial pilot certificate, you'll just need to obtain the necessary training required for a multi-engine rating, as outlined in the Federal Aviation Regulations.
 If you're applying for a private pilot certificate in a multi-engine aircraft, then normal private pilot applicant requirements apply.
 That means you will need to be able to read, speak, write, and understand English; be at least 17 years of age; have an FAA medical certificate; and be able to perform basic math.

 No Knowledge Exam Required